 - 1/2 cup vegetable or canola oil

 - In a food processor, combine all the marinade ingredients and pulse until all ingredients are combined into a paste.
 Taste and adjust seasoning if needed, can add more all spice if desired.

-- Grill over medium high heat (about 425 degrees) for 5-8 minutes each side.
+- Grill over medium high heat (about 425 degrees) rotating occasionally so all sides get cooked.
 Cooking time will depend on thickness of chicken and grill heat.
 You are looking for an internal temperature of 165 degrees F.